* Images shown are of mature plants

 Easily Grown Indoors or Out - Depending on Your Zone

-Guava trees can grow outdoors in zones 8-11, or indoors in colder areas.
+Guava trees can grow outdoors or indoors in colder areas.
 Just bring your potted tree indoors for the winter.
 It makes a great houseplant.
 The guava is self-pollinating.
 Like most self-pollinating fruit trees, you will get even more production with a second one - in order to cross-pollinate.

 The guava fruit is round to pear-shaped and can grow between 2-4 inches long.
 When ripe, the rind softens and is edible.
 The inner flesh is ruby in color and has a soft, pulpy texture.
 The fruit has a sweet flavor and a pleasant aroma.
 In warmer climates, the fruit will ripen year-round.
 A mature Guava tree can produce 40 - 70 lbs of fruit per year.
 Even a patio tree kept at 4-6 ft can give you plenty to enjoy and share.